What is Chef? Powerful DevOps Tool For Configuration Management

 • Workstation

-Chef Command line tool is a place where cookbooks are created, tested and deployed and through this policies are uploaded to Chef Server.
+Chef Command line tool is a place where cookbooks are created, tested and deployed, and through this, policies are uploaded to Chef Server.

-Knife is used for interacting with Chef Nodes.
+A knife is used for interacting with Chef Nodes.

 Test Kitchen is for validating Chef Code